crunchy-labs/crunchyroll-go/README.md

 </p>

 > Beginning with version v3, this project is set to maintenance mode (only small fixes, no new features) in favor of rewriting it completely in Rust.
-> Go bindings for the finished rust rewrite will be provided.
+> Go bindings for the finished Rust rewrite will be provided.

 ## 📥 Download